-By submitting this form, you agree that you are 18 years or older & have read and agreed to the Official Rules.
-You also agree to receive promotional emails from Renew Life.
+By submitting this form, you agree to receive promotional emails from Renew Life.

 Renew Life wants you to be your best self and have the guts to tackle whatever lies ahead.
 Whether it’s skydiving or simply paying back for a stranger’s coffee.
 That’s why we’re issuing the Guts & Glory 14-Day Challenge.